LogentriesCommunity/le_appengine_py/README.md

 logentriesbackend.py and logentries.py available at
 	https://github.com/downloads/logentries/le_appengine_py/Pull-Queue.zip

-If you don't already have an appengine_config.py file in your app, simple create a new file by that name.
+If you don't already have an appengine_config.py file in your app, simply create a new file by that name.

 In this file add the following lines: